DEMON1A/GmailBruterV2/README.md

 ## How To Make a Successful Brute-Forcing Attack?
 - I Did Increase The Attemps Of The Passowrd Brute-Force Here By Closing The Connection Everytime You Get *10* Bad Passwords.
 Then Create a New Conncetion.
 But That Isn't Gonna Help With Gmail That Much.
 You Have To Use a VPN Or Wait Sometime Between Every SMTP Server Disconnection.
 If You Kept Brute-Forcing Without STOP.
 Even If You Got The Valid Password Google Will Stop You And Send a Crtitcal Alert To The Account Owner.
 Telling Him To Change His Password.

+## What's New?
+- Fixing Some Issues With The Authentication
+- Increasing The SMTP Login Attemps By ReCreating The Connection and Sleeping
+- Shell Command Execution Using The Tool
+- Loading Local Config To Aviod Adding The Same Setting Everytime.
+- Solving Extra Spaces Issue By Replacing Them And Edit The Commands.
+- Cleaner Code!